Mindful Leadership Training for Louisville Mayor and 25 Other City Leaders

-Fleet Maull, Founder of CMC, with Louisville Mayor Greg Fischer, along with Toni Ganzel, Dean of the University of Louisville Medical School and Ted Smith, Louisville Chief of Civic Innovation.
+Fleet Maull, Founder of CMPS, with Louisville Mayor Greg Fischer, along with Toni Ganzel, Dean of the University of Louisville Medical School, and Ted Smith, Louisville Chief of Civic Innovation.
 The photo was taken at a reception in the rotunda of the Louisville City Hall following the Mindful Leadership training Maull led with Mark Allen for Mayor Fischer and 25 other city leaders.

 louisvilleky.gov announces the Mindfulness Symposium: